© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sturmer Hall moated site and mill complex is a scheduled monument protected by Historic England under reference 1012094.
 View the official record →

-Sturmer Hall moated site and mill complex is a medieval monument located in Essex comprising a substantial moated enclosure associated with a former water mill installation.
+Sturmer Hall moated site and mill complex is a scheduled ancient monument in Essex comprising the remains of a medieval moated enclosure and associated milling infrastructure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012094.

 Sturmer Hall moated site and mill complex is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012094.